hbctraining/Training-modules/Tidyverse_ggplot2/lessons/ggplot2.md

 ```

-This looks better, but we want to add better name for the legend and we want to make sure the legend title is centered and bold.
+This looks good, but we want to add better name for the legend and we want to make sure the legend title is centered and bold.
 To do this, we can add a `name` argument to `scale_color_gradientn()` and a new theme layer for the legend title.

 ```r
 ggplot(bp_plot) +